qdouble/angular-webpack-starter/README.md

 The scripts are set to compile css next to scss because ngc compiler does not support Sass.
 To compile scss, use `npm run sass`, but many of the scripts will either build or watch scss files.

+### Store Log Monitor

+In development mode, the store log monitor appears on the right hand of your screen.
+This allows you to view your stored state and manipulate your state history.
+By default, the monitor is NOT imported when you are in production mode.
+State history is also not saved in production mode.

+### HMR (Hot Module Replacement)

+HMR mode allows you to update a particular module without reloading the entire application.
+The current state of your app is also stored in @ngrx/store allowing you to make updates to your code without losing your currently stored state.

 ### AOT  Don'ts

 The following are some things that will make AOT compile fail.